U.S. Navy Base Fixes Mold, IAQ Issues Using Aeroseal Duct SealingBilly Pell

 - After Aeroseal: 170 CFM of leakage

-One of the engineers on the project suggested aeroseal.
-This would allow the contractors to easily seal the 48 shafts running throughout the 88,000 sq ft building.
-It would not require any demolition of existing walls, and the computer-controlled sealing process generates an Aeroseal Certificate of Completion at the end of each job in real-time showing pre-seal and post-seal duct leakage stats (in CFM).
+One of the engineers on the project suggested Aeroseal.
+It would allow the contractors to easily seal the 48 shafts running throughout the 88,000 sqft building.
+Plus, it would not require any demolition of existing walls, and the computer-controlled sealing process generates an Aeroseal Certificate of Completion at the end of each job in real-time showing pre-seal and post-seal duct leakage stats (in CFM).

-Due to the newness of the technology, initial skepticism was high.
-Then it was discovered that, a year prior, aeroseal was actually used successfully on another project at the same naval base.
-This gave administrators the data they needed to move forward with confidence.
+Due to limited awareness/education about Aeroseal duct sealing, initial skepticism was high.
+Fortunately, it was discovered that, just a year prior, Aeroseal was actually used successfully on another project at the same naval base.
+This discovery gave administrators the data they needed to move forward with confidence.